-After staring at the same four walls for the past year, we wouldn’t blame you if you’ve decided you need a serious zhuzh in the wall-art department.
-We also wouldn’t blame you if, after largely being stuck within those walls you’ve been staring at, you are lacking inspiration in terms of where to find things to display on them.
-To help you find the perfect piece, we perused the offerings of 32 Black illustrators, painters, and photographers to find prints and original artworks you can buy.
+If you’ve outgrown that Matisse print or had the same map of Paris since college, now’s as good a time as any to refresh your art.
+To help you zhuzh up your walls, we perused the offerings of 31 Black illustrators, painters, and photographers to find prints and original artworks you can buy.
 (If your walls are, well, covered, we should note that any of these would also make a great gift for someone else.)
 Some of the things below come recommended by colleagues in New York Magazine’s art and photography departments; some come from makers featured on our growing list of Black-owned businesses to shop at; and others come from scrolling through curatorial Instagram accounts like Muse Origins and It’s Nice That, as well as through our own feeds.
 While what’s here is just a toe dip into the world of Black-made wall art, we’ll continue to keep our eye out for more eye-catching pieces and update this article when we find them.

 Kenesha Sneed is a multidisciplinary artist who makes art, ceramics, and textiles under the name Tactile Matter.
 We think this calming, meditative design would add a soothing element to pretty much any room, although it may be especially functional hung within eyeshot of wherever you answer emails.
 The price shown is for an unframed 8x10 print (the smallest size available), but you can also get larger versions and choose to have them framed with UV-shielding plexiglass, archival acid-free foam-core backing, wall bumpers, and hanging hardware.